UProcSaaS/mcp/README.md

 ## Account setup

 1. Make sure you have an account on [uproc.io](https://uproc.io) (new users get free credit for testing, and pay as you go options are available)
-2. Get your API key from the [user settings page](https://uproc.io/cp/setting/users)
+2. Get your API key from the [user settings page](https://app.uproc.io/#/settings/integration)
-3. Create a Web Unlocker proxy zone called `mcp-unlocker` in your [control panel](https://brightdata.com/cp/zones)
-     - You can override this zone in your MCP server with the env variable `WEB_UNLOCKER_ZONE`

 ## Quickstart with Claude Desktop